atti0127/ReMAP/README.md

 pip install -r requirements.txt
 ```

 The CLIP backbone is downloaded automatically to `~/.cache/clip`.
-Set
-`ANOMALYCLIP_MODEL_CACHE` to choose another directory.

 ## Checkpoints